takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 ## Developer Certificate of Origin + License

 By contributing to WESkit, you accept and agree to the following terms and conditions for your contributions submitted to WESkit.
 Except for the license granted herein to WESkit and recipients of software distributed by WESkit, you reserve all right, title, and interest in and to your contributions.
 All contributions are subject to the following DCO + License terms.

 [DCO + License](https://developercertificate.org/)

 ## Sign off Your Work

 Contributors must sign-off that they adhere to these requirements by adding a `Signed-off-by` line to commit messages.
+GitLab will ensure that all commits are signed-off.

 ```text
 This is my commit message